cbrownstein-lambda/lambda-docs-mkdocs/docs/1-click-clusters/serving-llama-3_1-405b.md

 vllm serve "/root/.cache/huggingface/hub/models--meta-llama--Meta-Llama-3.1-405B-Instruct/snapshots/SNAPSHOT" --tensor-parallel-size 8 --pipeline-parallel-size 2
 ```

-Replace **SNAPSHOT** with the name of the model snapshot.
-You can obtain the
+Replace **SNAPSHOT** with the name of snapshot of the Llama 3.1 405B model.
+The name of the snapshot should be similar to
+`e04e3022cdc89bfed0db69f5ac1d249e21ee2d30`.

-name of the snapshot by running:
+You can obtain the name of the snapshot by running:

 ```bash
 ls /root/.cache/huggingface/hub/models--meta-llama--Meta-Llama-3.1-405B-Instruct/snapshots